-The Arno’s Green is Holy, Not Color by Joel Werring
+The Arno’s Ancient Green Is Holy Not Color by Joel Werring

 In Spring 2020, the LdM Gallery should have hosted visiting artist Joel Werring, professor at the Fashion Institute of Technology in New York.
 Although we could not physically host the exhibition for obvious reasons, at the start of this academic year, we wish to celebrate the work he accomplished during the lockdown (February-May 2020) while looking forward to meeting Joel and his family again.

 THE ARNO’S ANCIENT GREEN IS HOLY, NOT COLOR

 Ghosts that clench your hair.

 Scraped ankles with clay.

 In Florence, westward